notagenius/virtual_laser_cutter/README.md

 #### The Use:

-Generating 3d models of the pieces which will be purduced by laser cutting
+Generating 3d models of the pieces which will be produced by laser cutting

 2d .svg to 3d with graphics Software Blender